conflabs/wcia-analytes/docs/ShelfStability.md

-# Shelf Stability
+# ShelfStability
-A list of Shelf Stability Analytes for use in interoperability.
+A list of ShelfStability Analytes for use in interoperability.

 ----------------------------------------